gael-millot/homopolymer/README.md

 <br /><br />
 ## AIM

-Return homopolymers info, including the largest homopolymer, per DNA sequence in a batch of DNA sequences
+Return homopolymers info per DNA sequence in a batch of DNA sequences, as well as statistics about homopolymers for this batch.

 <br /><br />